Tom Clancy's Rainbow Six: Take-Down – Missions in Korea: Plot

-Rainbow and the SRT investigate antiques dealer Choi Tae-ho, who is suspected of being a local organizer for Ikeshita-gumi.
+Rainbow and the SRT investigate antiques dealer Choi Tae-ho, suspected of being a local organizer for Ikeshita-gumi.
 After infiltrating his villa and surveilling his movements, police surround him in Insa-dong while he meets with Takao, and Rainbow kills them after they take hostages in a museum.
-However, Ikeshita-gumi learns Suk-won was the informant and uses Takahashi to lure him to Chuncheon.
+Meanwhile, Ikeshita-gumi learns Suk-won was the informant and uses Takahashi to lure him to Chuncheon.
 Suk-won escapes his witness protection safe house to meet Takahashi, while Rainbow and the SRT attempt to intercept both parties; however, when they arrive, they find Suk-won has been kidnapped and Takahashi has been killed.
-Takahashi leaves a note including an email he used to contact Suk-won, while the SRT learns Ikeshita-gumi is planning to use narco-submarines to move the ecstasy.

-Rainbow and the SRT locate Suk-won and the submarines on Gadeokdo, where the remaining Ikeshita-gumi hitmen, led by Sasamoto, have been surrounded by the police and the Republic of Korea Navy, with their test submarine also trapped in the vicinity.
+Rainbow and the SRT track Suk-won, Sasamoto, and Ikeshita-gumi to Gadeokdo, where they have been surrounded by the police and the Republic of Korea Navy, with their narco-submarine also trapped in the vicinity.
 Rainbow kills Sasamoto and the hitmen, rescues Suk-won, and shuts down Ikeshita-gumi's smuggling operation.

-Three months later, Rainbow is called back to South Korea to rescue ASEAN representatives who have been taken hostage at a ski resort in Gangwon.
-The assailants, the anarchist Government Free Activist Organization, previously led armed protests against globalization, and launched the attack after the President of South Korea agreed to form a free-trade zone between ASEAN countries, South Korea, and Japan.
-Rainbow stealthily plants surveillance devices in the resort and disables its security alarm, then assaults the resort to prevent the terrorists from establishing defensive positions, killing the terrorists and saving the representatives.
+Three months later, Rainbow is called back to South Korea to rescue government representatives at a ski resort in Gangwon.
+The assailants, the anarchist anti-globalist Government Free Activist Organization, launched the attack to prevent the formation of a free-trade zone between ASEAN countries, South Korea, and Japan.
+Rainbow plants surveillance devices in the resort and disables its security alarm, then assaults the resort shortly after, killing the terrorists and saving the representatives.